Showing posts with label Positive coping. Show all posts

 PHYSICAL COURAGE

-Physical courage is evident when we learn about soldiers who risked their lives to defend their comrades on the world’s battlefields.
-But closer to home we learn of first responders rescuing people from a blazing fire or a bystander diving into a freezing cold river to save a fallen child.
+Physical courage is evident when we learn about soldiers who risked their lives to defend their compatriots on the world’s battlefields.
+Closer to home we learn of first responders rescuing people from a blazing fire or a bystander diving into a freezing cold river to save a struggling child.

 Uri Nili and his colleagues (2010) documented biological changes in the brain when people attempt to overcome fear.
 They brought a live snake into a lab where volunteers, who were afraid of snakes, agreed to have their brain responses examined (fMRI).
 When presented with snakes, the known fear circuits in the brain registered fear.
 Brain differences (changes in the subgenual anterior cingulate cortex) were evident between their efforts to overcome fear compared to times when they succumbed to fear.